google/knative-gcp/pkg/operations/scheduler/README.md

 These jobs are used with Storage reconciler and provides the following methods:

-- `EnsureNotification` - Confirm or Create notification.
+- `EnsureSchedulerJob` - Confirm or Create SchedulerJob.
-- `EnsureNotificationDeleted` - Delete notification.
+- `EnsureSchedulerJobDeleted` - Delete Scheduler Job.

 ## Why Jobs?

-The `Jobs` are designed to be run in the namespace in which the `Storage` exists with the auth provided.
+The `Jobs` are designed to be run in the namespace in which the `Scheduler` exists with the auth provided.
 The `Job` has to run local to the resource to avoid copying service accounts or secrets into the `cloud-run-events` namespace.

-The controller will re-reconcile the resource if the create job is deleted, this could be used as a healing operation by the operator if the GCS notification is deleted using `gsutil` or the Cloud Console by mistake.
+The controller will re-reconcile the resource if the create job is deleted, this could be used as a healing operation by the operator if the Scheduler Job is deleted using `gcloud` or the Cloud Console by mistake.